Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Mosaic-of-Motifs (MoMos)

 Moreover, $\alpha(m,k)$ is non-decreasing in both $m$ and $k$, so increasing the number of blocks $m$, or allowing more motifs $k$, cannot reduce the number of distinct components. \end{definition}

-\paragraph{Richness of the Optimization Domain.} We have characterized how MoMos parameterization changes the optimization domain by enforcing repeated blocks.
-For fixed $(s,k)$, different mosaics $\Mcal \in [k]^m$ impose different sets of equalities for blocks $\widehat{\bb}_i = \widehat{\bb}_j$ across the $m$ block positions, thereby inducing distinct linear components $\mathcal{H}_{s,k}(\Mcal)$.
-Specifically, $\alpha(m,k)$ counts how many such components are distinct and how it \emph{enriches} the optimization domain.
+\paragraph{Richness of The Optimization Domain.} For fixed $(s,k)$, different mosaics $\Mcal \in [k]^m$ impose different sets of equalities for blocks $\widehat{\bb}_i = \widehat{\bb}_j$ across the $m$ block positions, thereby inducing distinct linear components $\mathcal{H}_{s,k}(\Mcal)$.
+Specifically, $\alpha(m,k)$ counts the number of such components that are distinct and how it enriches the optimization domain with more functional degrees of freedom.